-We need to check that the addition of $\mathbf{err}l$ does not destroy the key properties of the evaluator.
-To begin with, we would like to know that the evaluator and thus the programming language are still functional.
+We need to check that the addition of $err_l$ does not destroy the key properties of the evaluator.
+First, we would like to know that the evaluator (and thus the programming language) is still a function.
 That is, our goal is to establish a consistency theorem for Error ISWIM.